jrtaloma/GuardianNewsApp/README.md

 ### Notification
 The receiver will find a new item on top of the share list.
+Click on the notification to read the news in the browser.

 <img src="https://github.com/jrtaloma/GuardianNewsApp/blob/main/screens/notification.jpg" width="200">